josdejong/mathjs/docs/matrices.md

 function input: An `Array` as input will return an `Array`, a `Matrix` as input will return a `Matrix`.
 In case of mixed input, a `Matrix` is returned.
-For functions where the type of output cannot be determined from the input, the output is determined by the option `math.options.matrix.defaultType`, which can be a string `"array"` or `"matrix"` (default).
+For functions where the type of output cannot be determined from the input, the output is determined by the configuration option `matrix.defaultType`, which can be a string `"array"` or `"matrix"` (default).

 ```js